gjtorikian/html-pipeline/README.md

 `NodeFilters`s can operate either on HTML elements or text nodes using CSS selectors.
 Each `NodeFilter` must define a method named `selector` which provides an instance of `Selma::Selector`.
 If elements are being manipulated, `handle_element` must be defined, taking one argument, `element`; if text nodes are being manipulated, `handle_text_chunk` must be defined, taking one argument, `text_chunk`. `@config`, and `@result` are available to use, and any changes made to these ivars are passed on to the next filter.

 `NodeFilter` also has an optional method, `after_initialize`, which is run after the filter initializes.
-This can be useful in setting up a custom state for `result` to take advantage of.
+This can be useful in setting up a fresh custom state for `result` to start from each time the pipeline is called.

 Here's an example `NodeFilter` that adds a base url to images that are root relative: